 In as much as most respondents believe they are not villains in real-life, some of them still are of the opinion that they are villains and product of what they act.
-A respondent says, 'I think they are what they are in real-life, if not so they would not be good in acting such roles''.
-Another respondent is just too convinced, he says, 'When you are evil you are evil, no two ways about it''.
-Another believes that, 'it is either the role influences them or it is who they truly are''.
-A respondent says, 'one thing I am sure of is that since they tend to act those parts well or rather perfectly those traits can be found in them''.
-Another respondent says, 'I believe as they keep playing these evil roles unconsciously they begin to exhibit it in real-life situations.
-It has a side effect on their life over-time''.
+A respondent says, 'I think they are what they are in real-life, if not so they would not be good in acting such roles'.
+Another respondent is just too convinced, he says, 'when you are evil you are evil, no two ways about it'.
+Another believes that, 'it is either the role influences them or it is who they truly are'.
+A respondent says, 'one thing I am sure of is that since they tend to act those parts well or rather perfectly those traits can be found in them'.
+Another respondent simply put, 'I feel that no one will give out what he does not have'.
+And finally, a respondent says, 'I believe as they keep playing these evil roles unconsciously they begin to exhibit it in real-life situations.
+It has a side effect on their life over-time'.